rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ### Initialization and Startup

 RDK eMMC HAL client module is expected to call the below corresponding API at runtime whenever Health and Device information are needed.
-The below API's are not called on bootup.
+The following API's are guaranteed not to be called during system bootup:

 - `CcspHalEmmcGetHealthInfo`
 - `CcspHalEmmcGetDeviceInfo`